pujoheadsoft/purescript-pmock/README-ja.md

 <pre style="color: #D2706E">
 ✗ catch runtime error example:

-Error: Function was not called with expected arguments.
+Error: function was not called with expected arguments.
 expected: "Aja"
 but was : "Asia"
 </pre>